 Blessing others is God’s method of communication, even in the face of verbal abuse.

 After telling us what not to do, Peter turns to what we should do.
 After negating vengeance, he shows us how to respond to our detractors – gives a contrary blessing.
 Do them good.
 God expects us to take the guff, but he wants us to go farther — he wants us to bless them.

 We do not extinguish the fire with fire but with water.
 Likewise, we do not extinguish verbal abuse with verbal abuse but with a blessing.
-We have a much higher chance to resolve the issue by taking the high road of maturity.
+We have a much higher chance of resolving the issue by taking the high road of maturity.
 Do you try to get even?
 This is hate and immaturity.

 Maturity returns blessings for railing –Mt.
 5:44, “Love your enemies, bless those that curse you, do good to those that hate you, and pray for those that persecute you.”
 God calls us to do the difficult thing.
 The source of giving blessings to others is the Holy Spirit (John 7:38).

 If someone is vindictive toward us, God wants us to think about how he has blessed us.
 We put it in the Lord’s hands (I Pet.
 5:7).